notiz-dev/nestjs-prisma-starter/README.md

 You can also add the `GraphQLModule` in the `AppModule` to make `Apollo` available in your Angular App.

-You need to set the URL to the NestJS Graphql Api.
+You need to set the URL to the NestJS GraphQL Api.
 Open the file `src/app/graphql.module.ts` and update `uri`:

 ```ts
 const uri = 'http://localhost:3000/graphql';